Full-Form of MOU – Memorandum of Understanding

 #6 – Financials

-The financial arrangements for the proposed partnership should be laid out in detail in this segment of the MOU.
+The proposed partnership’s financial arrangements should be laid out in detail in this segment of the MOU.
 The payments or investments to be made, revenue sharing to be done, interest to be paid, costs to be borne, etc. should be laid out in this part of the document.

 #7 – Risks Sharing

 Parties should clearly own the risks that will be borne by them during the partnership.
 The risks could be within or beyond the control of the respective parties.
-Irrespective of the nature of the risk, the parties should adequately cover all forms of risk in the MOU.
+Irrespective of the risk’s nature, the parties should adequately cover all forms of risk in the MOU.
 Risks that will be jointly shared should also find a mention in this segment.

 #8 – Signatures

 The above are the components of a basic MOU.
 Parties can make it more complex or simple, depending on the nature of the transaction.
-For example, a memorandum of understanding between two charitable institutions to share space in a building can be extremely simple while an MOU between the two governments on their trade and commerce can be extremely complex running into thousands of pages detailing every part of the proposed arrangement.
+For example, a memorandum of understanding between two charitable institutions to share space in a building can be extremely simpl.
+At the same time,e an MOU between the two governments on their trade and commerce can be extremely complex, running into thousands of pages detailing every part of the proposed arrangement.

 When to Use Memorandum of Understanding?

-The purpose of a typical MOU is layout what the parties have agreed to in a formal relationship or partnership.
-It is better than a verbal commitment, is documented and can be referred to if any of the party digresses from the path laid out in the document.
-In the absence of an MOU, it is hard to even mutually settle disputes during the course of the arrangement putting the achievement of the end goal in jeopardy.
+The purpose of a typical MOU is to layout what the parties have agreed to in a formal relationship or partnership.
+It is better than a verbal commitment, is documented, and can be referred to if any of the party digresses from the path laid out in the document.
+In the absence of an MOU, it is hard to even mutually settle disputes during the arrangement, putting the achievement of the end goal in jeopardy.